microsoft/kubemlops/terraform/azure-templates/aks-argo-kubeflow-cluster-acr/README.md

    1. [MinIO](https://min.io/) server for supporting ArgoCD
 5. [ArgoCD](https://github.com/argoproj/argo-cd) deployment on cluster

-These templates are leaning heavily on [Bedrock](https://github.com/microsoft/bedrock) terraform [templates](https://github.com/microsoft/bedrock/tree/master/cluster).
+These templates are leaning heavily on the [Bedrock](https://github.com/microsoft/bedrock) project's Terraform [templates and modules.](https://github.com/microsoft/bedrock/tree/master/cluster).

 Additionally, these templates will only deploy to an existing Azure Resource Group.
 This practice prevents Terraform from destroying any other resources that may be added to a Terraform created Resource Group in the future.